R v Incedal: Arrests and charges

 The defendants, Erol Incedal (initially known as AB) and Mounir Rarmoul-Bouhadjar (CD), were arrested on Mansell Street, Tower Hamlets, on 13 October 2013 at 7 pm.
 Two further arrests were made as part of the same operation, one in Peckham and the other in Notting Hill, but neither resulted in charges.
 It was said in court during the appeal by The Guardian that the defendants were arrested "under high profile circumstances".

-Incedal is charged under s 5(1) of the Terrorism Act 2006 with making preparations for terrorist activity between February 2012 and October 2013.
-Rarmoul-Bouhadjar is charged with possession of an improperly obtained passport under the Identity Documents Act 2010.
-Both defendants are charged under s 58 of the Terrorism Act 2000 with possessing documents likely to be useful in the commission of terrorist activity (this has been alleged to refer to a document titled "bomb-making").
+Incedal was charged under s 5(1) of the Terrorism Act 2006 with making preparations for terrorist activity between February 2012 and October 2013.
+Rarmoul-Bouhadjar was charged with possession of an improperly obtained passport under the Identity Documents Act 2010.
+Both defendants were charged under s 58 of the Terrorism Act 2000 with possessing documents likely to be useful in the commission of terrorist activity; this allegedly referred to a document titled "bomb-making".

 Early reaction

 In early June 2014, Lord Chancellor and Secretary of State for Justice Chris Grayling defended the order for secrecy, saying: "If it is in the interests of justice for the judge to take a decision one way or the other, so be it, that's why we have them.
 That's why we trust the judges."
-The home secretary, Theresa May, and the foreign secretary, William Hague, had both submitted certificates requesting the trial to be held in total secrecy.
+The home secretary Theresa May and the foreign secretary William Hague, had both submitted certificates requesting the trial to be held in total secrecy.
 The order was criticised by Shami Chakrabarti of Liberty for its "extensive restrictions set without robust reasons or a time limit".

-Questions about the effect of holding a secret trial were asked by Sadiq Khan, the Shadow Secretary of State for Justice, and Keith Vaz the Chairman of the Home Affairs Select Committee.
+Questions about the effect of holding a secret trial were asked by Sadiq Khan, who was the Shadow Secretary of State for Justice, and Keith Vaz, who was the Chairman of the Home Affairs Select Committee.
 The Daily Telegraphs Philip Johnston likened the trial to the Inquisition and the Star Chamber.
 Columnist Jenny McCartney pointed out that over three decades of terrorism in Northern Ireland, a criminal trial had never before been conducted in absolute secrecy.
 Melanie Phillips argued that holding the trial in total secrecy was justified.

-On 12 June 2014 Conservative MP Dominic Raab asked for a debate in the Commons over a bid to hold a terror trial in complete secrecy.
+On 12 June 2014, Conservative MP Dominic Raab asked for a debate in the Commons over a bid to hold a terror trial in complete secrecy.
 The former Foreign Office lawyer, who had worked with the intelligence services, said that even after the ruling to lift some of the restrictions, only "hand-picked" journalists would be allowed to cover the trial.